Respect4Code/my-name-is-app/replit.md

 - **August 12**: Created AI Endorsements Generator with authentic quotes from Claude AI, Grok AI, and ChatGPT praising privacy-first approach
 - Generated professional endorsement images (1200x1200 and 1200x675) with purple branding for social media sharing
 - Added dedicated AI endorsements page with social sharing capabilities and structured data
+- Created comprehensive AI_ENDORSEMENTS_README.md documenting the collaboration between human creativity and AI innovation
+- Images showcase authentic testimonials about "the app that doesn't exist on your phone" revolutionary approach

 **Frontend Architecture:**
 - **Framework**: React 18 with TypeScript